 It was the beginning of the revolution that would change the relationship between music producer and music consumer and change listening to music from an essentially stationary activity that took place in your room to a form of lifestyle enhancement that could follow you anywhere and would turn your daily life into a form a make-believe.

 Amazingly, Sony didn’t fully benefit from the revolution that their engineers set in motion.
-The real beneficiaries were Apple, a firm that didn’t exist at the time of the Walkman revolution.
+The real beneficiaries were Apple.
 It was their iPod and iPhone which sealed the deal, changed the habits of everyone in the world and tilting the balance of power in the media away from content creators to software engineers.

 That legacy is evident everywhere we look and everywhere we go.
 If you sit in your carriage on the tube, it’s immediately apparent that at least half of the passengers are in an important sense not in the same space as the rest of us.
 Their headphones are used not purely to provide them with entertainment and information.
 They’re also there to exclude the sounds of their immediate environment.
 They’re used to keep things out as much as to put things in.
 That’s the main way you achieve Pavel’s aim of “multiplying the aesthetic potential of any situation” by shutting out the environment.
 As a result, a significant proportion of the people around you in the street are, in that important sense, not really there at all.
 They’ve been offered an alternative world which they can disappear into, even in the middle of a city street.
 That’s all the legacy of the revolution that began forty years ago.